 My take is that Canada’s justice system was in disrepute much before 2012, and its failure to provide clear clean justice is more likely a contributing cause of the protests, rather than an innocent victim.

 Disinformation happens in all areas of life, especially in court rooms.
-When judges show open credulity to self serving, unfounded testimony, rather than grounded facts or probative evidence, they undermine their own credibility, leading to an erosion of public trust.
+When judges follow a pattern of deliberate ignorance and show open credulity to self serving, unfounded testimony, rather than grounded facts or probative evidence, they undermine their own credibility, leading to an erosion of public trust.

 As Bradley Regehr told Canadian Lawyer:

 “Judges are “supposed to make decisions based on the evidence that is put in front of them, and the law”…

 For the CJC to abdicate its responsibility involving allegations of judges’ failure to deal properly with evidence is a denial of its elementary and founding purpose.

 Fact-checking has become a sophisticated, high-tech profession.
 When courts are easily scammed they lose their mojo.
 Fact-checking websites and fact-checking columnists can tell you how to identify a will that has been manipulated, how to spot fake testimony, how to differentiate between fact and fiction, just by comparing hard evidence or a single photograph in exhibits.
 Are judges behind the times?

 Any judge who consciously, deliberately, purposefully and intentionally distorts and skews evidence through perception manipulation should be subject to an investigation by a Parliamentary committee comprised of a majority of non-legal representatives.